5 Proven Ways to Consolidate Debt

 #5 Borrow from retirement plans

 Again, this is not the best course of action, and it should be avoided unless you have no other choice.
 It is much smarter to combine credit cards into one payment or opt for a low APR loan as mentioned above.
-If all else fails, you can usually borrow against your 401K.
+If all else fails, you can usually borrow against your retirement plan.
 You will have to repay this loan within five years generally.
 Otherwise, you’ll be taxed heavily for early withdrawal of the plan.
 Additionally, you’ll be charged the full amount of the plan if you lose your job while still in debt.
 Of course, avoiding debt by keeping healthy spending habits and responsible credit card payments is the best method of all.
 But, if you’ve found yourself knee deep in debt, these credit card debt consolidation techniques can really help you get out of that hot water and back on solid ground.